ssi-anik/repository-generator/readme.md

 ## How to install?
 1. `composer require anik/repository-generator`
+2. Add `Anik\Generator\Providers\RepositoryGeneratorServiceProvider::class` to the providers array in config/app.php
-2. After the installation, run `php artisan vendor:publish`.
+3. After the installation, run `php artisan vendor:publish`.
 This will copy the config file to Laravel's config directory named `generator.php`

 ## Configuration:
 1. namespace: The namespace you want to have for the class.